Katerina Stikoudi: Modeling Career, Beauty Pageants, Hosting and Acting Debut (2002-2008)

 At the age of 17, Stikoudi started her modeling career in her hometown, Thessaloniki, signed with her first model agency having some photoshoots and model television appearances alongside her final school years.
 In 2003, after graduating from school, she entered in college.
 This year she moved to Larissa where she started studying Medical Laboratories and Dentistry on Technological Educational Institute of Thessaly.
 Alongside her college life as a helping doctor she started studying Arts and Theatre on Art Theatre of Christos Dimitriadis also in Larissa.
 After she completed three semesters on both of her studies she quitted to take part on National Beauty Pageant of Greece.

 In early 2005, Stikoudi decided to sign up with Nation Annual Beauty Pageant of Greece, the most important and popular Beauty Contest on the country, holding by ANT1 Television Network.
 On April 18, after she passed the first steps of the competition, she took part on the semi-finals night.
 The next day she was on the Finals of the show where, at the end of the night, completed as the runner-up of the year with the title of Miss Hellas 2005.
 The following days she moved to Athens and signed with model agency Cristi's Models, having her first covers on Telerama, OK!
 Greece and others.
 On December 10 she represented Greece at the Miss World 2005 televised by E!
 NBC in Sanya, China, where she finished in top 20 countries.
 By the end of the year Stikoudi made her acting television debut on ANT1 Daytime soap opera Erotas, where she portrayed Violetta from 2005 to 2006.
 Moreover she signed with STAR Channel for the upcoming morning television talk show La Sousourela as the hostess of the show next to the journalist Themis Mallis.

 She hosted the show until July 2006 when she signed with ANT1 for entering the morning television show Proinos Kafes.
-There the was the hostess of beauty and fashion column for two seasons, taking also part on the whole of the show next to the hostess Eleonora Meleti.
+There she was the hostess of beauty and fashion column for two seasons, taking also part on the whole of the show next to the hostess Eleonora Meleti.
 In 2006, she also was the hostess of Model of the Year Beauty Contest and Peloponnesian Beauty Pageant in Greece.
 In 2007 she entered the cast of comedy series Daddy's Girls as Celia Roda and she also hosted the Peloponnesian Beauty Pageant for an other year.
 In 2008 she posed almost naked for the Greek men's magazine Nitro, for the cover of August, and she also made a guest appearance on the telenovela Lola portraying herself.